 Parthenon Motors was started in the 1960’s and for a while had three locations; Vancouver, Kelowna, and Edmonton.
 The Vancouver location was by far the most active of the three locations.
 Since Edmonton is not in BC, we will not discuss the Edmonton location in this article.
 The Kelowna location of Parthenon was 735 Baillie Avenue, in a small bland building in an industrial park, a few blocks east of downtown Kelowna.
-It seems inconceivable that tiny and remote Kelowna would have been a good location for a Citroën dealer, and this impression is apparently correct.
+It seems inconceivable that tiny and remote Kelowna would have been a good location for a Citroën dealer, and this impression was apparently correct.
 We can find almost nothing about the Kelowna location.
 But we did discover that at least one SM was sold there, to a man from Kamloops.
 See the data sheet (right).

 Parthenon Motors handled Rolls-Royce and Peugeot, but added Citroën in 1971.
 The name, “Parthenon” came from the Rolls Royce grille which resembled the Parthenon in Greece.